Gassandrid/ewan.my/content/Projects/Primary/Home Server/Apartment/Saturn V Server Rack.md

 I want to implement 3d min pc nodes with the structure from [[This homelab setup is my favorite one yet.]]

 I am thinking of two [[Venus UM790 Pro Mini PC]]'s and a mini nas like the [[Beelink ME Mini NAS]] which is perfect for a 10 inch rack.
+However, I do not yet have a need for any more compute, so the **priority would be setting up the mini nas beelink.**

+---

+## Software

+Software is documented at [[Saturn Rack Software]], but the main things would be some basic NAS/cloud storage tech, but also room for experiments etc.